Authentic Lessons for 21st Century Learning

 35 Minute(s)

-If time allows, complete these last two activities on the same day as the presentation, but if not complete them on the next day.
+If time allows, complete these last two activities on the same day as the presentation, but if not, complete them on the next day.

 Pass out the attached Road Map to Success handout to each student.
 Direct them to the https://www.mynextmove.org/ website or the K20 career clusters resource (http://k20.ou.edu/careers) and have them follow the directions on their handout to find what they need.
 Explain that they should complete the handout based on their individual searches.
-If students need help encourage them to research similar careers to the presenter’s or within the same career cluster.
+If students need help, encourage them to research career’s similar to the presenter’s or within the same career cluster.

 Allow 20-30 minutes for this activity.